 You can’t misuse people’s personal data, or leave it vulnerable to getting lost, damaged or stolen.
 This is because if personal data falls into the wrong hands, people could be harmed.
 Depending on the situation, they could become victims of identify theft, discrimination, or even physical harm.

 Data protection is the law, so it's important that you take steps to comply.
-If you don’t, the ICO may need to take action against your company.
+If you don’t, you could get a complaint and the ICO may need to take action against your company.

 You could also be fined if you don’t pay the data protection fee when you need to.

 But even though the ICO has the power to take action, most of our work with small organisations is focussed on helping them get data protection right.
 Most of the UK’s SMEs are working hard to comply, despite limited resources, and we’re here to help.
 We have a dedicated advice line for small organisations in addition to the suite of toolkits, bite-sized guides and other tailored resources available on our data protection hub for small organisations.

 Some types of data are exempt from data protection law, such as:

 - Business data such as your work email address (as long as it doesn’t contain someone’s name) or your company’s financial statements;

 - information about deceased people (because data protection law only applies to information about the living);

 - paper records that aren’t intended to be kept as part of a filing system; and

 - information that you use for purely personal, family or household purposes, rather than for your business or services.